subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 - Another aspect of the framework was the proposition that Nature can be modeled using Mathematics.

 (Once can see why the model is somewhat self contradictory, since by positing that our sense perception gives a true picture of the world it reaching across the Cartesian divide).
 Descartes idea of duality was accepted by the Scientific Community, and for the next 300 years led to the massive progress in Science and Technology.
+Scientists thought that by discovering the Mathematical Laws of Nature they were in fact "reading the mind of God" and indeed that "God is the greatest Mathematician".
 But it also created several deep mysteries:

 - Why did Nature obey the Laws of Mathematics?
 The fact that Nature at the most fundamental level seems to obey the equations of Mathematics, which is entitely a creation of the human brain.
 - How does the physical world create the mental world (across the Cartesian divide)?